xplosionmind/tommi.space/content/jam/public/The power of decentralization md.md

 <!-- Pandoc will parse references here -->

-[^5]: [The Federation](https://the-federation.info/ 'The Federation'): Fediverse user-count and statistics
+[^1]: [The Federation](https://the-federation.info/ 'The Federation') (2021), by D.Alba and E.Koeze on [Bodies in seats](https://www.theverge.com/2019/6/19/18681845/facebook-moderator-interviews-video-trauma-ptsd-cognizant-tampa 'Facebook moderators break their NDAs to expose desperate working conditions - The Verge')
-[^2]: <cite>[Bodies in seats](https://www.theverge.com/2019/6/19/18681845/facebook-moderator-interviews-video-trauma-ptsd-cognizant-tampa 'Facebook moderators break their NDAs to expose desperate working conditions - The Verge')</cite> (2019), an investigative article by Casey Newton on [The Verge](https://www.theverge.com 'The Verge')
+[^2]: [The Verge](https://www.theverge.com 'The Verge'): Fediverse user-count and statistics
-[^1]: <cite>[How the biggest decentralized social network is dealing with its Nazi problem](https://www.theverge.com/2019/7/12/20691957/mastodon-decentralized-social-network-gab-migration-fediverse-app-blocking 'How the biggest decentralized social network is dealing with its Nazi problem') (2019), by Alex Castro on [The Verge](https://www.theverge.com 'The Verge')
+[^3]: <cite>[How the biggest decentralized social network is dealing with its Nazi problem](https://www.theverge.com/2019/7/12/20691957/mastodon-decentralized-social-network-gab-migration-fediverse-app-blocking 'How the biggest decentralized social network is dealing with its Nazi problem')</cite> (2019), an investigative article by Casey Newton on [The Verge](https://www.theverge.com 'The Verge')
-[^3]: [What Happened When Trump Was Banned on Social Media](https://www.nytimes.com/interactive/2021/06/07/technology/trump-social-media-ban.html 'What Happened When Trump Was Banned on Facebook and Twitter - The New York Times') (2021), by D.Alba and E.Koeze on [The New York Times](https://nytimes.com 'The New York Times')
+[^4]: <cite>[What Happened When Trump Was Banned on Social Media](https://www.nytimes.com/interactive/2021/06/07/technology/trump-social-media-ban.html 'What Happened When Trump Was Banned on Facebook and Twitter - The New York Times') (2019), by Alex Castro on [The New York Times](https://nytimes.com 'The New York Times')